Ashurst to Forest Row and East Grinstead walk

 5 out of 10 (7 for the Extended Walk).

-This walk has some overlap with other SWC walks up to Hartfield and the same extended finish as the Eridge to East Grinstead walk (#109x).
-Its new middle section takes in a secluded valley and a contrasting stretch on a high part of Ashdown Forest.
+This walk has some overlap with other SWC walks up to Hartfield and the same extended finish as the Eridge to East Grinstead walk (#109·x).
+Its new middle section takes in a secluded valley and a contrasting stretch on the elevated heathland of Ashdown Forest.

 After an initial stretch along the low hills above the Medway valley the walk skirts the attractive Wealden village of Hartfield (which you can detour through if you wish) and makes for a country pub in the nearby hamlet of Gallipot Street.
 After lunch the walk goes over a low ridge and continues alongside the stream immortalised in AA Milne's famous books – though not crossing it at Pooh Bridge itself – before climbing onto an open ridge leading to the Ashdown Forest Centre.
 A contrasting descent through the wooded Broadstone Warren and a section across a golf course brings you to Forest Row and a choice of places for tea.

-Buses to East Grinstead leave from the stop outside the Brambletye Hotel if you want to finish the walk here or complete an Extended Walk up the long gentle incline of the Forest Way, a popular cycle route along the trackbed of a disused railway line.
-The hilltop town of East Grinstead has many old buildings dating back to the 14thC, including Sackville College (a Jacobean almshouse) and the imposing St Swithun's Church.
+Buses to East Grinstead leave from the stop outside the Brambletye Hotel if you want to finish the walk here.
+Alternatively, you can complete an Extended Walk up the long gentle incline of the Forest Way, a popular cycle route along the trackbed of a disused railway line.
+The route through the hilltop town of East Grinstead goes past many old buildings dating back to the 14thC, including Sackville College (a Jacobean almshouse) and the imposing St Swithun's Church.

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.

 An earlier (and tougher) version of this walk included Pooh Bridge and several other places in Ashdown Forest familiar from the books, but suffered from two flaws: a long overlap with the Ashurst Circular walk (#29) and an unsatisfactory lunch pub.
 This revised version has its own defect, however: an unavoidable 800m alongside a busy road to reach the new lunch pub.